June 18th, 12:00 am PST: Early entry opens for discounted performer registration ($100.00 per person; see below for more information).

 Performers must be in good physical health.
 Pole Presentational reserves the right to prevent a performer from participating if it appears that the performer is not fit to do so safely or is under the influence of alcohol or drugs.

-Performers and volunteers must comply with all social distancing measures put in place by government authorities, Pole Presentational, and/or Revel Studios while inside and immediately outside of the building including, but not limited to: donning a face covering, remaining distanced from other performers and volunteers, staying within marked boundaries, and following the one-way flow of traffic through the building.
+Performers and volunteers must comply with all COVID safety measures put in place by government authorities, Pole Presentational, and/or Mountain View Center for Performing Arts while inside and immediately outside of the building including, but not limited to: donning a face covering, remaining distanced from other performers and volunteers, staying within marked boundaries, and following the one-way flow of traffic through the building.

 Poles and Staging:

-Music submissions must be sent via email in MP3 format to firstname.lastname@example.org by the deadline listed above.
+Music submissions must be sent by the deadline listed above.
 Music must be edited to required time format (3 minute maximum).
+Details on submissions will go through email - again, please ensure all emails from email@example.com are coming through.

 Props and Grip Aids:

-Props must be approved by event organizers via email no later than April 10th.
+Props must be approved by event organizers via email no later than the deadline listed above.

 Props may not include any glass items and may not leave excessive debris on the floor such as glitter or feathers.
 No hazardous materials, and no pyrotechnics or fire are permitted.